Eggs in purgatory with chopped tomatoes

 Share the ingredient list

 - Warm the olive oil in a large frying pan over medium high heat until it ripples.
 Add the garlic and cook, stirring occasionally until golden, about 1 minute.
 Remove the garlic and discard.
 Add the onions and cook, stirring until soft and translucent, 8 minutes.

 - Add the chopped tomatoes, crushed red pepper flakes and salt to taste.
 Reduce the heat to medium-low and simmer until the sauce thickens slightly, about 10 minutes.
 Check the thickness by pulling a wooden spoon across the bottom of the pan and if it stays separated, it’s done.

 - Make 8 indentations in the sauce.
 Break the eggs, one by one, into a teacup, and with the spoon, add one egg into each indentation.
 Cover and cook until the whites of the eggs are firm but the yolks are still runny, about 3 to 4 minutes.

 - Dividing evenly, spoon the tomato sauce and two eggs onto each plate and sprinkle with Parmigiano and torn basil.
-Serve immediately with toasted bread or focaccia.
+Serve the eggs in purgatory immediately with toasted bread or focaccia.